dram/smlnj-mirror/dev-notes/cps-primops.md

     Signed and unsigned integer comparison operations; the `oper` field specifies the comparison operator (described below) and the `kind` field specifies the kind of the arguments (cannot be `FLOAT`). <br/>
-    The comparison operators are as follows; their semantics of the first four operators depends on the `kind` field of the `CMP` constructor:
+    The comparison operators are as follows; the semantics of the first four operators depends on the `kind` field of the `CMP` constructor:

       - `GT` -- greater than
       - `GTE` -- greater than or equal
       - `LT` -- less than
       - `LTE` -- less than or equal
       - `EQL` -- equal
       - `NEQ` -- not equal

+    The definition of the `cmpop` datatype is in the `ArithOps` structure.

   * `FCMP of {oper: fcmpop, size: int}`
     Floating-point comparisons; the `oper` field specifies the comparison operator (described